 Release and reception

 Years of rumors surrounding a new budget iPhone circulated before anything concrete emerged from Apple.
 From calling it the elusive "iPhone 9" to speculating over Face ID vs Touch ID, the rumor cycle was varied and long for this device.
-Speculation about such a product releasing began back in 2017, only a year after the first iPhone SE launched.
+Speculation about such a product began in 2017, only a year after the first iPhone SE was launched.

-One thing that makes the iPhone SE special is its release took place in the middle of the coronavirus pandemic.
+One thing that makes the iPhone SE special is that its release took place in the middle of the coronavirus pandemic.
 To mark its significance, Apple is donating a portion of what is earned from sales of the (PRODUCT)RED model directly to the Global COVID-19 Relief Fund.

 iPhone SE (first generation)